Emilieczq/Simple-Modeler/README.md

 2. **Adding/Deleting Objects:** You can create an object at a random position of one of the five defined shapes (Cube, Sphere, Cone, Torus, Dodecahedron).
 3. **Interacting with Objects:** You can rotate/translate/scale the selected object with some commands.
 4. **Mouse-Ray Picking:** This function performs both a ray-plane intersection test and a ray-box intersection test.
+5. **Save/Load txt file:** You can save the current scene to a txt file.
+You NEED to enter the file name (without .txt).
+All information about the scene and objects will be saved.
+To load a txt file, you need to enter the file name (without .txt).

 ## Instruction
-Under the path of the folder, command `make`
+Under the path of the folder, use the command `make` to run the program.

 | Controls | Functions |
 |:----------:|-------------|